 Romaine lettuce is one of the most popular types of lettuce.
-It has a fresh flavor that’s not too bitter or too sweet, making it a versatile vegetable.
+It has a fresh flavor that’s not too bitter or too sweet, and it full of nutrients, making it a versatile vegetable.
 If you’ve been considering adding romaine to your garden, you might have wondered how easy it is to grow and harvest.
 Not to worry, we’ll answer all your romaine questions, from when to plant it to how to harvest it.
 We’ll even include some tips and tricks for propagating your romaine.

 Romaine is a quick growing plant, and the seeds and seedlings are surprisingly frost tolerant.
 This makes romaine a low risk, high reward plant for either your spring or fall vegetable gardens.
-Many nurseries and gardening stores carry romaine seedlings or starter plants, which can typically be planted as soon as you get them.
+Many nurseries and gardening stores carry romaine seedlings or starter plants.
+Starter plants can typically be planted as soon as you get them.

 Romaine seeds can also be sown directly into your garden, they just need to be started a bit later.
 Instead of 10 to 15 weeks, start outdoor seeds six to eight weeks, or about a month and a half to two months, before the last frost of the season.
 For fall gardens, start outdoor seeds in late summer, six to eight weeks before the first frost.